 A term that is actually used by doctors around this time of year due to the large number of injuries they see from people getting drunk and decorating their house.
 The two almost seem like they would go together; however, standing on a ladder while you are intoxicated is obviously dangerous.

-To put it into perspective, just remember this sobering statistic: 5,800 people are treated in emergency rooms each year for falls while decorating for the holidays.
-Almost half of these were associated with decorating outside while on a ladder or roof.
+To put it into perspective, just remember this sobering statistic: In 2019, 14,800 people were treated in emergency rooms for injuries sustained in falls while decorating for the holidays.
+Many of these were associated with decorating outside while on a ladder or roof.
+In 2019, no deaths were reported in association with holiday decorating.

 Most causes of injury are preventable by simply using common sense.
 Don’t get on the ladder when you’ve been drinking.